 And so we return to God, to love, to the source of all things good.
 For without love all our good works are just busyness, just the clanging of a gong.
 We give thanks for those days when our hearts open to those around us and we feel love both great and small for those we share our life with, for those we meet, and for those with whom we share this fragile planet but do not know.
 And we pray for the conviction and strength to live out of a principle of love that is beyond the vagaries of emotion.
 We pray to grow mature in love, like trees planted by life giving waters bearing sweet fruit.

-Even so, come Lord Jesus Christ, grow in us that we may grow in you.
+Even so, come Lord Jesus Christ, grow in us so that we may grow in you.